subhk24/TradeVeil/CONTRIBUTING.md

 Premium Access: Retailers receive a three-month free trial, then can subscribe for ₹100/month or ₹600–₹700 for three months.

 Wholesaler Fees: Wholesalers may be charged a commission based on sales or a fixed fee.

+Integrated Revenue: Both premium subscriptions and sales-based commissions support platform sustainability.

+Promotion & Unique Features
+Three-month free trial for all users.

+Demo product delivery: Retailers can try products before committing to bulk purchases, increasing trust and satisfaction.

+Strong emphasis on privacy: Product prices and business details are never exposed to the public.

+Active onboarding of wholesalers with assurances of data security and exclusive access to a verified retailer base.

+Reporting Bugs
+Use the Issues tab to report bugs or request features.

+Join us in building the most secure and private B2B marketplace for local wholesalers and retailers!